Rpc

 method;

-Best practice: If the task in the callback is very lightweight (e.g., setting a variable), it can be handled directly in the callback.
-However, if the task is heavy, it is better to schedule it to another dedicated task executor for processing.### Synchronous Interface
+Best practice: If the task within the callback is very lightweight, such as just setting a variable, it can be handled directly within the callback; however, if the task within the callback is relatively heavy, it is best to schedule it to another executor specifically designed for handling tasks.### Synchronous Interface

-The synchronous interface is the simplest to use, but in many cases, the business RPC processing function needs to continue requesting downstream services, which involves some asynchronous calls.
-In such scenarios, it can only block and wait for the downstream calls to complete, potentially reducing runtime efficiency.
-Generally, synchronous interfaces are suitable for handling simple requests that do not require initiating other asynchronous calls.
+The synchronous interface is the simplest to use, but in many cases the business RPC handler needs to make further downstream calls, which may involve asynchronous invocations.
+In such scenarios, the handler can only block and wait for the downstream call to complete, potentially reducing runtime efficiency.
+It is generally suitable for handling simple requests that do not require initiating other asynchronous calls.

-To implement an RPC service using the synchronous interface, the following steps are typically followed:
+To implement an RPC service using the synchronous interface, the process is generally divided into the following steps:

 xxx.aimrt_rpc.pb.h